SPAAM-community/AncientMetagenomeDir/ancientmetagenome-hostassociated/README.md

 - Single date rounded to nearest century (i.e. end in '00')
   - For samples more recent than 1850, the age should be assigned as 100
   - e.g. something only 50 years old would be assigned as 100
+  - Therefore the minimum age possible is 100!

 - In most cases, report the date in the publication of the given sample, even if the date is from an older publication (we assume the original citation can be